New Scientist Presents: The Transhumanists' Club

 Is the golden age of exploration just beginning?
 Who decides what the future looks like?
-Do we really need reality anymore?
-And is it time we let go of our humanity?
+What if virtual worlds become better than reality?
+And should we accept that humanity's time is up?

 New Scientist presents a series of conversations on the themes of the Barbican’s landmark exhibition, Into the Unknown: A Journey through Science Fiction.
 Leading scientific and cultural figures will explore how today’s cutting-edge ideas, discoveries and inventions inspire the literature, art and games of tomorrow – and vice versa.